davidjsanders/office365-demo-part1/README.md

 # office365-demo-part1
 Accessing Office 365 from Python and Flask - Part 1
 ## An important note ##
-This file should NEVER be in a code repository.
-It contains your application's unique identified (a 4 word uuid).
-Place this file somewhere safe (e.g. ~/.mysecrets/o365-demo.json) and change the rights (e.g. chmod 0600 ~/.mysecrets/o365-demo.json).
-To use the configuration file, set your environment variable config to point
+The configuration file (config.json or o365-demo.json) should NEVER be in a code repository.
+It contains your application's unique identifier (a 4 word uuid) which is a valuable secret.

+Place this file
+somewhere safe (e.g. ~/.mysecrets/o365-demo.json) and change the rights (e.g. chmod 0600 ~/.mysecrets/o365-demo.json).
+To use the
+configuration file, set your environment variable config to point